Polyakov--Nambu--Jona-Lasinio model in finite volumes: Results

 To evaluate the fluctuations in the PNJL model, we first compute the thermodynamic potential $\Omega$ at any particular temperature and with chemical potentials in a range of -300 MeV$\leq~\mu_X ~\leq$300 MeV with an interval of 0.1MeV.
 The scaled thermodynamic potential $\frac{\Omega}{T^4}$, is then expanded in a Taylor series around $\mu_X/T$=0.
 The fluctuations of various orders may be extracted directly from the coefficients of the series expansion.
 We have in fact fitted the scaled thermodynamic potential with a truncated Taylor series using the GNUPLOT software~\cite{Ghosh1}.
 To obtain the best fit parameters up to the $4^{th}$ order, we have checked the least squares by varying the order of polynomials from 6 to 10 as well as varying the range of $\mu_X/T$ around zero.
 The final least squares for the lowest system size were less than $10^{-9}$ and much smaller ($\sim 10^{-11}$) for R=3fm, 4fm and $\infty$.
 The whole procedure was repeated for the different temperatures in the range of $0.5 < \frac{T}{T_c} < 2.5$.

-In Fig.(\ref{fluct}) we present the second and fourth order susceptibilities for all the conserved charges as a function of $\frac{T}{T_c}$.
-As in the case of 2 flavor system~\cite{Bhattacharyya2}, the qualitative behavior of the susceptibilities for small system size is similar to that of infinite system size, though there is a significant quantitative size dependence.
-This dependence is found for the second order susceptibilities in the range of $0.8T_c < T < 2 T_c$.
-The fourth order susceptibilities show the strongest volume dependence in the range of $0.8T_c < T < 1.2 Tc$.
-Therefore if the experimentally produced fireballs thermalize and then cool down due to expansion to a temperature close to $T_c$, one should consider its freeze-out volume also along with the temperature and various chemical potentials usually used to obtain the freeze-out parameters (see e.g.~\cite{munzinger} and references therein).
+In fig.~\ref{fluct} we present the $2^{nd}$ and $4^{th}$ order susceptibilities for all the conserved charges as a function of $\frac{T}{T_c}$.
+From the inset we observe the saturation of $c_2^q$ with increasing system size around $T_c$.
+As in the case of 2 flavor system~\cite{Bhattacharyya2}, the qualitative behavior of the susceptibilities for small system size is similar to that for infinite volumes, though quantitatively there are significant finite size effects.
+These effects are clearly visible for the $2^{nd}$ order susceptibilities in the range of $0.8T_c < T < 2 T_c$, and for the $4^{th}$ order susceptibilities in the range of $0.8T_c < T < 1.2 Tc$.
+Therefore if the experimentally produced fireballs thermalize and cool down to a temperature close to $T_c$, one should consider freeze-out volume as a fitting parameter along with the temperature and various chemical potentials to fit the freeze-out multiplicity ratios (see e.g.~\cite{munzinger} and references therein).
 Within the ambit of the present model, we find that the finite volume effects would be important if the system freezes out with a size less than $R \sim 5fm$.

+To find the relevant length scales in the different temperature regimes we have also checked the scaling of the susceptibilities with the corresponding mass scales in the model.
+For $T<T_c$ the relevant length scale is the temperature dependent pion mass ($m_{\pi}R$) and for $T>T_c$ the corresponding scale is the temperature dependent constituent quark mass ($M_qR$, where $M_q$ is the average constituent mass for the three flavors).
+For demonstration we have shown these scaling behavior in fig.~\ref{masssc}.
+The relevant masses were reported by some of us in~\cite{Bhattacharyya1}.
+We find that for very low temperatures as well as very high temperatures the mass scaling is satisfied.
+But in a significant temperature range close to $T_c$ the scaling is violated.